Skip to Main Content

 • - When a book contains chapters written by different authors, these authors are acknowledged at the beginnings of the chapters and/or in the table of contents.
 The author and title of the specific chapter you read must be included in the reference list entry.

-• - The authors of the chapter are written as 'Surname, A. A'.
-The editors are written 'A. A. Surname'.
+• - The authors of the chapter are written in the style of 'Surname, A. A'.
+The editors of the whole book are written in the style of 'A. A. Surname'.

-• - For ebooks, include the DO or URL to the book chapter in the reference list entry
+• - For ebooks, include the DOI or URL to the book chapter in the full reference list entry

-Author Surname [of Chapter or Article], First Initial.
-Second Initial.
+Author [of Chapter].
 (Year).
-Article or chapter title.
-In Editor First Initial.
+Chapter title.
+In Editor's First Initial.
 Second Initial.
-Surname (Ed.), Book title: Subtitle (pp. page range of article or chapter)Publisher. doi:xx.xxxxxxxxx OR Stable URL
+Surname (Ed.), Book title (pp. page range of the chapter)Publisher. doi:xx.xxxxxxxxx OR URL

 In text example